 1. ClockOut Free

-ClockOut Free covers up to 2 employees, forever, with no credit card required.
-You get one-tap clock in/out, GPS capture, basic scheduling, and CSV export.
-The free plan is the full app, just capped at 2 employees — there’s no watermark, no locked download, no “starter” nag bar.
+ClockOut is a free clock in and out app built for small hourly teams.
+The Free plan covers up to 2 employees, forever, with no credit card required.
+You get one-tap clock in/out, GPS capture, basic scheduling, pay estimates, and CSV export.
+The paid controls (including geofence enforcement, kiosk mode, PTO, recurring schedules, and approvals) are not included; see the exact Free plan for the full split.

 2. Clockify Free